andreasbm/lit-translate/README.md

     return text;
   },

-  // Returns a translation for a given key
+  // Returns a string for a given key
   lookup: (key: Key, config: ITranslationConfig) => {

     // Split the key in parts (example: hello.world)